Friday, April 16, 2010

 ~*~*~*~ STEP 1:~*~*~*~

-*Cut two round pieces of parchment paper to fit your microwave's plate (or dinner plate) ~ This way you can work on one batch while the other batch is being nuked! *Mix your flax seed, water and spices by hand (a fork works best)
+*Cut two round pieces of parchment paper to fit your microwave's plate (or dinner plate) ~ This way you can work on one batch while the other batch is being nuked!

 ~*~*~*~ STEP 2:~*~*~*~